web3examples/web3examples.github.io/README.md

 ## Web3 Examples
 ![Logo](https://web3examples.github.io/logo.png)

-This github contains several web3 related examples.
+This site (github) contains several web3 related examples.
 These can be used to learn to programm web3.

 See examples here:
 - [ecosystem](../../../ecosystem/)